The Brave One

 Is it any good?

-Terribly titled and audaciously plotted, the best thing about The Brave One is getting to watch Jodie Foster piece together another complicated, determined character trying to make sense of a chaotic world.
+This movie is terribly titled and audaciously plotted; the best thing, and maybe the only good thing, about The Brave One is Jodie Foster's performance.
+She skillfully pieces together another complicated, determined character trying to make sense of a chaotic world.
 As Erica Bain, she's alternately steely and scared, restive and perplexed.
 But if such characteristics have become typical of Foster's recent work (Panic Room, Flightplan), Erica also recalls one of the actress' earliest and most haunting roles: young Iris Steensma in Taxi Driver.
 At first, the connection, across so many years and movies, seems startling.
 But there it is: Erica in short hair and a patterned T-shirt, her smallness emphasizing her toughness.
 For an instant, when her shoulders slouch just slightly and her eyes dart, she could be Iris, looking warily at frightening savior Travis Bickle.
 But in The Brave One, she's all alone.

 Families can talk about...